level2-gis/gisapp/README.md

 ## Copyright
 2010-2014, The QGIS Project for official QGIS Web Client I and

-2014-2018 Level2 team for Extended QGIS Web Client,
+2014-2019 Level2 for Extended QGIS Web Client,

 All rights reserved.